kevinsullivan/physvm_develop/README.md

 ![ArchitectureDiagram](https://github.com/kevinsullivan/Peirce/blob/master/doc/images/Architecture.png)

-In this diagram, code is orange, the corresponding domain model is green, and purple represents the interpretation, or the mapping, from the former to the latter.
-The oracle model is a greenish color to indicate that it provides domain information missing from the code.
-In our current implementation, an oracle just asks the human user for missing physical type information for each expression in the code.
-Without going into details, suffice it to say that our design is highly modular, extensible, and can readily be adapted to deal with code written in different styles.
+In this diagram, code is orange, the corresponding domain of discourse is green.
+Purple represents the interpretation: the mapping, from the former to the latter, as well as the mechanisms we have developed and demonstrated to construct physical interpretations for code.
+The oracle model is a greenish color to indicate that it provides crucial domain information missing from the code, such as the physical spaces that different vectors represented in the code are assumed to inhabit.
+In our current implementation, an oracle asks the human user for missing physical type information for each expression in the code.
+We are now working on automated mechanisms to provide the bulk of the required information.
+Without going into details, suffice it to say that our design is highly modular, extensible, and can readily be adapted to deal with code written in project-specific styles.

 ## Next Steps